CartoDB/Windshaft/doc/MapConfig-1.5.0.md

     // Per-layer data can be passed to the query rewriter with
     // this option:
     query_rewrite_data: {
-      // ... arbitrary date used by the query rewriter }
+      // ... arbitrary data used by the query rewriter }
 }
 ```